khcrysalis/Feather/README.md

 It uses the [localhost.direct](https://github.com/Upinel/localhost.direct) certificate and [Vapor](https://github.com/vapor/vapor) to self host an HTTPS server on your device - all itms services really needs is a valid certificate and a valid HTTPS server.
 Which allows iOS to accept the request and install the application.

-> Does Feather bundle its own certificate for the server
+> Does Feather bundle its own certificate for the server?

 Yes, to be able to install applications on device the server needs to be HTTPS.
 Which, we use a localhost.direct certificate for when turning on the server while attempting to install.

-We have an option to download a new certificate to make this server be able to run in the far future but no guarentees.
+We have an option to download a new certificate to make this server be able to run in the far future but no guarantees.
 It entirely depends on the owners of localhost.direct to be able to provide a certificate for use.
 If it does expire and theres a new one available, hopefully we'll be there to update the files in the background so Feather is able to retrieve those.

 > Why does Feather append a random string on the bundle ID?